Mortgage rate predictions 2025: Are mortgage rates going down?

 Example costs: You took out a 5 year fix when rates were cheap vs remortgaging now

-Here’s an illustration of how much you’ll pay during the initial term at these rates if you borrow £200,000 over 25 years.
-We also show how much you’ll pay if you do nothing and roll onto your lender’s SVR, using the average SVR of 7.99%.
+Here’s an illustration of how much you’ll pay at these rates if you borrow £200,000 over 30 years.

 These tables are based on average rates; depending on your circumstances and your deposit size/ amount of equity in your home, you may get access to better rates.
 So it’s a good idea to get an expert to explain your options.
 They’ll also factor in any fees you need to pay too so you can find the best deal overall.